 Say buh bye to clocking in and clocking out at the end of the day- your work is with you all day err day.
 When you work for yourself, everything feels like its riding on your success and when you’re not working towards excellence, you’re failing.
 This is something I will probably always struggle with as a perfectionist type A personality but I have definitely made leaps and bounds advances from where I once was.

 My Fix: Create structure and boundaries.
 You don’t need to make your hours 9 to 5, but try to determine ahead of time when you plan to work.
-Maybe you will decide to start at 10, take an hour break to go to the gym at 1 pm, then work until 7 pm.
+Maybe you will decide to start at 10, take an hour break to go for a walk at 1 pm, then work until 7 pm.
 Whatever it is, make the decision ahead of time, and get away from your phone/computer.
 Turn off notifications on your phone (I put mine onto sleep mode) and don’t answer work emails, texts or calls (unless they’re super important).

 PUTTING A BRA FEELS LIKE A HUGE WIN

 Or putting on pants.
 Or washing your hair.
-Or applying lipstick (yeah.. like that never happens).When the only source of life that you see is your apartment security man, mail man, and (maybe) your hubby, it’s easy to just… let go.
+Or applying lipstick (yeah.. like that never happens).When the only source of life that you see is your apartment security man, amazon delivery man, and (maybe) your hubby, it’s easy to just… let go.

 My Fix: Get a routine.
 You don’t have to “dress up” every day if you don’t enjoy dressing up, but every day, make an effort to have a shower, and put on a fresh set of clothes.
-I literally go to the gym in my active wear, come home and have a shower, then change into a new set of “active wear”.
+I literally go for a walk in my active wear, come inside and have a shower, then change into a new set of “active wear”.
 Yes, I sometimes look like death (my producer who bravely face times me can attest to that), and it’s okay to have those days, but I find I feel more productive and “on” when I look the part.

 YOU’RE HUNGOVER AND YOUR PRODUCTIVITY SUCKS (AND IT’S ONLY TUESDAY)

 Oh yeah, we’ve been there.
 The transition to freelance life and working from home is kinda like coming off a really strict diet or “cleanse”.
 You go hog wild with the amount of freedom you have, and often end up making decisions you’ll later regret.
-But soon, that novelty wears off and you have to deal with an ugly hangover while taking a conference call on a Tuesday morning.
+But soon, that novelty wears off and you have to deal with an ugly hangover while taking a conference call on a Tuesday morning while trying to wrangle your screaming toddler.
 Not hot.

 My Fix: Take your work schedule seriously.
-Going out on a work night happens (so go ahead, be flexible), but try to make that the exception and not the rule.
+Staying up late on a work night happens (so go ahead, be flexible), but try to make that the exception and not the rule.
 I find a lot of people think I don’t have a schedule because I work from home and that Monday night plays out the same as Saturday, but I find without some sense of structure, my whole life just falls apart.
 Instead, I make a huge effort to put some (flexible) rules in place.
-I go out on Friday and Saturday when I don’t have to work the next morning, and only make plans during the week if it’s a) early enough that it doesn’t impact my bedtime or b) an exception that I need to be flexible for.
-A wedding, birthday, shiva or work event is a legit exception, going out on a whim to a rando’s party with my friends, is not.
-You will have your own standards and values, so do you.
+I may stay up later on Friday and Saturday when I don’t have to “work” the next morning, and try to keep a routine during the week.
+You will have your own standards and values on sleep and productivity though, so do you.

 You Get Sucked into Facebook All Day Long

 One of my pet peeves is when my husband walks into my office and claims I’m not working because he sees I’m on Facebook.
 HEY!
-I have two things to say about that – 1) I work in social media- Facebook is my work and 2) Fuck off.
+I have two things to say about that – 1) I work in social media- Facebook is my work and 2) ugh, leave me alone.

 My Fix: Just like in the workplace when you’re allowed a lunch break or cigarette break (but ew- please don’t), you’re allowed to take “mindless thinking breaks” when working from home.
 But if you find Facebook (or any other site) is distracting you from when you’re supposed to be “on”, you’ve got to put your big girl panties on and limit yourself.
 I find that it helps to have two browser windows while I’m in the office- one for all of my work-related sites and queries (ie. Scientific journals, nutrient data, my blog etc.) and then another for “fun”.
 I put the entire “fun” window down into the dock and only bring it up when I’m taking one of my breaks.
 If it helps you get your mind off of it, schedule in when you will take a 5-minute fun break so you know what to expect and when to expect it.
 Why not just exit the tabs, you ask?
 Well, I have a strange anxiety aversion to closing tabs and I find that I just end up wasting time trying to remember all of the “fun” sites I like to check out or read.
 If you’re not strange like me, then exit away.